 After a long day of driving from Grand Rapids and sitting through press conferences, I met Megan, one of my closest friends since elementary school, with her adorable baby boy in tow for a delicious dinner of burgers and milkshakes.

 Before I dive right into the “meat” of this review, I should disclose that Megan and I graduated from high school with the owner, Sam Abbas.
-Sam has become a local restaurateur and is currently organizing the first-ever Dearborn Restaurant Week, which I’ll be previewing here on my blog in the next couple weeks.
-Be sure to check back for that post!
+Sam has become a local restaurateur and helped to organize the first-ever Dearborn Restaurant Week.

 Now, onto the meat — which is organic grass-fed beef, of course — of the story …

-Spicy, southwest, veggie-heavy, wild mushroom — there were so many kinds of burgers to select from on Brome’s menu.
+Spicy, southwest, veggie-heavy, wild mushroom — there were so many kinds of burgers to select from Brome’s menu.
 Dante’s Heaven — a beef burger topped with turkey bacon, braised onion, cherry pepper relish, ghost pepper jack cheese, and sweet habanero — certainly stands out as a burger packing flavor.